renemarc/dotfiles/README.md

 Works with Bash, Zsh and PowerShell 5/Core, and is managed using [chezmoi](https://www.chezmoi.io/)

-Tested on Mac and Windows, along with partial Linux support.
+Tested on  macOS and ⊞ Windows, along with partial 🐧 Linux support.

 ## Shells supported